gjwgit/rattleng/README.md

 Institute of the Australian National University.
 Significant contributions have also been made by Yixiang Yin.

-## Current Status Quick Start 2024-03-01
+## Quick Start and Current Status 2024-07-07

 You will need to install R, separate to the  app itself.
 Visit https://www.r-project.org/ for details.

-The install RattleNG for your operating system.
+Then install RattleNG for your operating system as detailed below.

+Then:

 + Start RattleNG.
 + Tap the **Script** tab to see the R code that has been run.